junxit/us-congress-bills-110/bill.md

 ## § 3.

-The chairman of the Committee on Appropriations is authorized, on behalf of the Committee, to file a supplemental report to accompany H.R.
+The Chairman of the Committee on Appropriations is authorized, on behalf of the Committee, to file a supplemental report to accompany H.R.
 3093.